astravant/digitalgarden/_notes/daily-notes.md

 # February 9, 2022

-- Today, we're seeing start ups were helping start ups start up.
+- Today, we're seeing start ups focused on helping start ups start up.
 In the Web3 space there are a lot of start ups focused on building tooling for a market that doesn’t necessarily exist yet.

 # February 8, 2022